The Mexican (Tequila) Mule is a fun variation on the traditional cocktail. Simply swap out tequila for the usual vodka and you're in business!

 There you have it!

 Looking for other Moscow Mule recipes?
-I have a TON on this blog (check out all the Moscow Mule recipes here), but I've also linked to couple of mine and a few from other bloggers below.
+I have a TON on this blog, but I've also linked to couple of mine and a few from other bloggers below.

 - Strawberry Moscow Mules from Mitten Girl